Bitotetpk20/LocalServerDrop/README.md

 # LocalServerDrop

 A cross-platform Electron desktop application for local file sharing with a built-in web server.
-Share files effortlessly across your local network with a modern, intuitiv## Configuration
+Share files fast across your local network.

-- The server runs on ## Troubleshooting

-> [!TIP]
-> **Common Issues and Solutions:**
->
-> **403 Forbidden on delete:**
-> - The admin token likely doesn't match.
-Restart the Electron app and try the delete again from within the app UI.
-> - If testing manually, ensure you're sending the correct `X-Admin-Token` for the current session.
->
-> **CSS not applying after clone:**
-> - Run `npm run buildcss` to generate `renderer/css/output.css` (it is not tracked in git).00 by default.
-To change this today you need to edit `PORT` in `backend/server.js` and update hardcoded references where applicable.
-- Binding host can be configured via environment variable:
-   - `LSD_BIND_HOST` (default: `127.0.0.1`)
-- Admin token is managed automatically by the Electron app:
-   - `LSD_ADMIN_TOKEN` is set by the Electron main process per run.
-You typically do not need to set this manually unless you're driving the server outside the app.

-> [!NOTE]
-> Keeping the binding host on `127.0.0.1` restricts access to the local machine only.
-Change `LSD_BIND_HOST` to `0.0.0.0` to allow network access.ace.

 ## What is LocalServerDrop?